L33chKing/ComfyUI_Channel_Ops/README.md

 ---

-## Color Matching (live-preview)
+## Color Matching

 Recolors `image` so its color statistics match a `reference` image.
 Two image inputs, one image output.
-The live preview recomputes in the browser as you switch methods.

 | Method | What it does |
 |---|---|